JPBGoe/py_detector_interface/README.md

    $> <editor> ./.bashrc

 and add the lines from 'env.sh' to it.
 Save the file and close it.
 Also close the terminal.

+## Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 654220.